adamchainz/django-mysql/docs/model_fields.rst

 .. warning::

-    These fields not built-in datatypes, and the filters use one or more SQL functions to parse the underlying string representation.
+    These fields are not built-in datatypes, and the filters use one or more SQL functions to parse the underlying string representation.
 They may slow down on large tables if your queries are not otherwise selective.

 contains
 ~~~~~~~~